locuslab/mpc.pytorch/README.md

 ---

 + [More details are available on our project website here](http://locuslab.github.io/mpc.pytorch)
-+ This code currently only supports PyTorch 0.3 and an update to a newer version of PyTorch is coming soon.
 + This is still an early alpha release, be prepared for some rough spots and get in touch if you have any questions!